Chris Lam Sam is one of New Zealand’s most recognisable musical entertainers for young families.

-In 2019 he successfully gained funding from NZ On Air, enabling him to launch his first independent children’s music single and video Let’s Love Our Sea as part of an ongoing musical collaboration with award winning underwater photographer, Steve Hathaway from Young Ocean Explorers.
+In 2019 he successfully gained funding from NZ On Air, enabling him to launch his first independent children’s music single and video Let’s Love Our Sea as part of a new musical collaboration with award-winning underwater photographer, Steve Hathaway from Young Ocean Explorers.

-As an active advocate for the NZ children’s music industry, Lam Sam continues to serve as a founding board member of the Kiwi Kids Music Collective chaired by children’s TV presenter and song writer, Suzy Cato.
+As an active advocate for the NZ children’s music industry, Lam Sam continues currently serves as Secretary and founding board member of the Kiwi Kids Music Trust, the charitable arm of Kiwi Kids Music Collective and chaired by children’s TV presenter and song writer, Suzy Cato.
 He is also the current Chair of The Goodtime Foundation, a charitable trust working to provide free music lessons, instruments, and life skills mentoring for underprivileged school children.